On Air Hosts

 The producer of "Horizons" and producer/host of "Filmmakers Corner" has contributed an extensive body of work to WQED.
 Minette was the long-time producer of "Black Horizons," the nation's longest-running minority affairs program.
 Her credits also include the documentaries "In Country: A Vietnam Story," "Torchbearers," "Jim Crow Pennsylvania," and "Barbershops PA Stylin'" Minette produced feature stories for "OnQ," was the associate producer on numerous Rick Sebak programs, production supervisor at Bermuda's state-run station "CITV," and science supervisor on the public radio program "Everyday Science."
 A multiple award winner, Minette served as the voice for a stuffed dinosaur on a Canadian children's program and participated in the prestigious PBS Producers Academy.

-WQED's executive producer joined the station in 2000 and has written and produced notable documentaries including the nationally-distributed "Long Road Home" and "Losing Lambert."
+WQED's executive producer joined the station in 2000 and has written and produced notable documentaries including the nationally distributed "Portraits for the Home Front: The Story of Elizabeth Black," "Long Road Home" and "Losing Lambert."
 His other award-winning programs and features include "The Donora Smog," "Dixmont," One Year in Brownsville," "Stone Soldiers," "Leo Beachy's Legacy," "The Big Savage Tunnel," "Alicia's Message," "The Darr Mine Disaster," "Fallen Hero: The Ross McGinnis Story" and "From Pittsburgh to Poland: Lessons of the Holocaust."
-David has earned 22 Emmy® Awards and 59 nominations from the National Academy of Television Arts & Sciences Mid-Atlantic Chapter, two national Gabriel Awards, the Edward R. Murrow Award, CINE Golden Eagle Award, two Pennsylvania Association of Broadcasters Awards, and seven Golden Quill Awards from the Press Club of Western Pennsylvania.
+David has earned 25 Emmy® Awards and 63 nominations from the National Academy of Television Arts & Sciences Mid-Atlantic Chapter, three national Gabriel Awards, two Edward R. Murrow Awards, two CINE Golden Eagle Awards, two Pennsylvania Association of Broadcasters Awards, and nine Golden Quill Awards from the Press Club of Western Pennsylvania.
 Previously, David was a long-time KDKA-TV news producer, and contributed feature stories to The Wall Street Journal.

 Frank Warninsky and Jimmy Seech